meldissa/p1-posture-flex/README.md

 __Contact Us (Get In Touch With Us)__:

 The Contact Us section is the last section the user is able to access once having scrolled down the webpage, once the user has fully viewed the information they are then able to fill out a contact form.
 The contact form has a basic layout and gives the user the option to either provide feedback or submit a question via the dropdown option.
-The form is kept simple and easy to fill out so this does not disinterest the user from submitting feedback or questions by having additional barriers such as exessive amount of required fields and information from user to be able to submit the form.
+The form is kept simple and easy to fill out so this does not disinterest the user from submitting feedback or questions by having additional barriers such as excessive amount of required fields and information from user to be able to submit the form.

 __Footer__:

-The Footer section allows the user to access the social media links, these links are displayed using the Fontawesome icons.
+The Footer section allows the user to access the social media links, these links are displayed using the Font Awesome icons.
 The user is also able to hover over the links which have the CSS hover style applied to signal to the user which link they are selecting and opening up.
 I have also added code to open the links in a new tab so the user is not taken away from the main website and can easily return back, which would also improve the overall UX.

-### Future Features
+### Future Features <a name="future-features"></a>

 Due to time constraints I was unable to apply additional features, in the future I would like to implement the following:

 * A sign up to newsletter option, to allow the user to be able to get frequent updates.
-* Improve upon the Exercises section, by seperating the exercises by posture concern.
+* Improve upon the Exercises section, by separating the exercises by posture concern.
 The user will then be able to select the relevant posture concern that they have and follow the set exercises making this more specialised.
 Add video to each exercise to allow the user the option to view this on how to complete the exercise.
 * Add a blog section where the site will post up to date news, suggestions and tips in relation to posture.

-## Technologies Used
+## Technologies Used <a name="tech-used"></a>

 For this project the main languages used are __HTML5__ and __CSS3__.